jennifertrin/OnboardNFTAlgorand/README.md

 - Users can collect an Algorand gaming collectible in a blockchain application
     - Potential Partners: [Axie Infinity](https://axieinfinity.com/), [Splinterlands](https://splinterlands.com/), [Star Atlas](https://staratlas.com/)

+**Work Intensive**: HIGH - Dapp partnerships would require a dedicated staff member, usually a leadership member such as a co-founder.
+However, marketing dapp partnerships could also translate to development partnerships!
+**Scaling**
+  - Cross market with dapp partners
+  - Request NFT Space community members to suggest their favorite Algorand apps
+  - Partnership form on the NFT Space website

 # Budget
 With the assumption that NFT Space has an in-house marketing team that will execute these tasks, the budget for the entire campaign is $153,500.

 Since NFT Space is a pre-seed company, it needs to focus on the most high-value and less costly and labor intensive campaigns.
 Ordered in the most affordable campaigns:

 1. **Social Media Campaigns - Top Artist Lists / Reduce Cost in NFT Purchasing Promotions**

      - $50,000 in paid engagements on Twitter and Instagram due to their focus on the web3 and art communities
      - $10,000 in paid engagements on LinkedIn due to their focus on founders, institutional investors, and business people who work on a potential partner dapp

 2. **NFT Airdrops / Minting**

      - 1,000,000 NFTs * $0.02 for minting = $20,000

 3. **NFT Awards Show**

      - Master of Ceremonies ($5,000)
      - Awards gift (20 awards * $200)

 4. **Education**

      - 30 lecture sessions * $200

 5. **NFT Hackathon Prizes**: $30,000